 People with mild viral myocarditis may feel no symptoms at all or they may experience a heart attack or severe heart failure (dilated cardiomyopathy) as the condition worsens.

-Patients with viral myocarditis may be mistaken as having the flu because of the initial flu-like symptoms such as fever, fatigue and heart palpitations, adds Assoc Prof Lim, who is also Director of the Heart and Lung Transplant Programme at NHCS.
+This is because patients with viral myocarditis can be mistaken as having the flu because of the initial flu-like symptoms such as fever, fatigue and heart palpitations.

-Women who get viral myocarditis in their final month of pregnancy can develop a weakened heart condition called peripartum cardiomyopathy.
+For women who get viral myocarditis in their final month of pregnancy, it can develop into a weakened heart condition called peripartum cardiomyopathy.